saeef/moreJS/readme.md

   is that functions can be called.

-- the fact that functions are objects and because of that we're able to pass them around by reference, means that we can say that javascript has first class functions.

-- means that javascript  treats functions as values that you can assign, that you can assign a function into a variable and pass it around, you can pass a function into another function
+- the fact that functions are objects and because of that we're able to pass them around by reference, that you can assign a function into a variable, or pass it into another function

-> are first class objects because they may be stored in arrays, passed around by reference, are objects, passed as an
-> argument into another function, basically you're able to do things that you do with any other data type.

 <br/>